mobertwp/student-portfolio/Flower-Shop-Project/README.md

 It uses ASP.NET framework and follow a DDD software development philosophy.
 Although it lacks some CSS styling, this project mostly teaches me about the mindset of DDD and guide me to follow a standard and appropriate pattern to software development.
 This mindset ultimately increases coordination between projects member, flexibility and maintainability of the program, and also improve communication between member.
 Languages used: C#, SQL

+Features:
+Login/Register page
+Flower orders for member
+View transaction history for member
+Manage (insert, update, delete) flower listed on the shop by employee
+Manage (insert, update, delete) member and employee registered by admin
+Session and Cookies to save user data
+Page redirects for route handling